 Good to know: Cologne Cathedral attracts more than six million visitors a year, making it the most popular tourist destinations in Germany.

-Cologne Cathedral to the Zollverein Coal Mine
+Roman Museum to the Zollverein Coal Mine

 The Zollverein Coal Mine Industrial Complex was awarded UNESCO World Heritage Site status in 2001 and is one of the most impressive industrial monuments on the planet.
 The final working shift here, as a working mine, was in 1986 and since then, the Zollverein has been transformed into an inspiring and important site for the art, culture and creative works.